ArtifactDB/SewerRat/README.md

 }
 ```

+Optionally, the absolute path of each metadata document can also be tokenized and included into the SewerRat index.
+This is useful when files or directories have meaningful names (e.g., based on database identifiers) that might be of interest in queries.
+Tokens generated from the path are associated with a mock JSON property name to distinguish them from the "real" metadata-derived tokens.
+Check out the [`-addpath`](#administration) option for more details.

 ### Automatic updates

 SewerRat will periodically update the index by inspecting all of its registered directories for new content.